erwanlem/grimble-tiling-wm/README.md

 ## User Guide

-Once the extension is installed, you can activate it with the `Extensions` app or via in command line.
+Once the extension is installed, you can activate it with the `Extensions` app or via the command line.
 It will detect existing windows and tile them.
 It's now time to take a look at the extension settings.
 You can open the settings from the `Extensions` app or with the shortcut `Ctrl+Super+g`.
 The settings will show you all the keybindings (which can be modified) and general options of the extension.

 **You are now ready to use Grimble!**

+### Export keybindings
+Custom keybindings can be easily exported to another session by copying `~/.config/grimble/config/custom.json` on the target session.
+Once this file is copied select the `Custom` configuration in Grimble settings to load it.

 ## Bug Reports